 So you’re teaching A 3D (solid) piece of artwork. in Key Stage 2 – what next?

 The National Curriculum Sketching lines and marks to help plan the scale and shape of the object you are drawing… are minimal and use the word ‘sculpture’ with an example of ‘clay’.
 But working in three dimensions has many opportunities for creative work within the art curriculum.
-You can create 3D art from so many different materials, and there are some great examples of this in the Key Stage 2 Kapow Primary lessons, using recycled materials (bottle tops) when celebrating sculptural creations inspired by El Anatsui, or creating messages with card and paper as the artist Sokari Douglas Camp does.
+You can create 3D art from so many Something that is not the same as something else materials, and there are some great examples of this in the Key Stage 2 Kapow Primary lessons, using recycled materials (bottle tops) when celebrating sculptural creations inspired by El Anatsui, or creating messages with card and paper as the artist Sokari Douglas Camp does.

 What materials do I need to teach sculpture in Key Stage 2?